 Brief: The B-52H is a long-range nuclear/conventional bomber and USAF's primary standoff cruise missile carrier.
 The YB-52 prototype first flew on April 15, 1952, and Strategic Air Command declared IOC with the B-52A on June 19, 1955.
-Boeing produced a total of 744 B-52s culminating in the last Stratofortress variant still in service, the B-52H.
+Boeing produced a total of 744 B-52s culminating in the current B-52H.
 Multimission capabilities include long-range precision strike, CAS, air interdiction, defense suppression, and maritime surveillance utilizing both Litening and Sniper targeting pods.
 The B-52 is undergoing major upgrades to replace key obsolescent systems including engines, radar, comms, and weapons interface to extend the fleet through the 2050s.
-Combat Network Communications Technology (CONECT) recently replaced cockpit displays and comms and added integrated mission-management, including Link 16, and machine-to-machine tasking/ retargeting.
+Combat Network Communications Technology (CONECT) recently replaced cockpit displays and comms and added integrated mission-management, including Link 16, and machine-to-machine tasking/retargeting.
 It forms the digital backbone of the Internal Weapons Bay Upgrade transitioning the Conventional Rotary Launchers designed for CALCM to carry the modern AGM-158B JASSM-ER.
 This nearly doubles the B-52's payload of JASSM, JDAM, and MALD, while reducing drag and increasing range.
 CONECT also enables associated mods including Tactical Data Link to add low-latency, jam-resistant C2/comms, and GPS updates.
-USAF is pursuing both the Radar Modernization Program to replace the B-52's AN/APQ-166 with AESA and the Commercial Engine Replacement Program (CERP) to re-engine the fleet.
+USAF is pursuing both the Radar Modernization Program to replace the B-52's AN/APQ-166 with AESA and the Commercial Engine Replacement Program (CERP) to reengine the fleet.
 CERP will replace the B-52's current engines with modern, efficient and reliable Rolls-Royce F130-200 turbofans in a modified pylon-mounted eight-engine arrangement.
-Re-engined aircraft will be redesignated B-52J and fleetwide retrofits are expected to be completed by 2038.
-AESA radar is planned for introduction in 2026, and future upgrades include VLF/LF receiver modernization, ATP color MFDs to enhance targeting and situational awareness, AEHF SATCOM installation, and crypto modernization.
-Integration of the future Long-Range Standoff (LRSO) nuclear cruise missile will cement the B-52's nuclear role, complementing the B-21 Raider after retirement of the B-1 and B-2, potentially continuing to serve through the 2050s.
-B-52s have conducted at least nine successful LRSO test flights, culminating in a free-flight launch in October 2022.
+Reengined aircraft will be redesignated B-52J and fleetwide retrofits are expected to be completed by 2038.
+AESA radar low-rate production slipped slightly to mid-2025 or later, and future upgrades include VLF/LF receiver modernization, color targeting pod displays to enhance performance and situational awareness, AEHF SATCOM installation, and crypto modernization.
+Integration of the future Long-Range Standoff (LRSO) nuclear cruise missile will cement the B-52's nuclear role, complementing the B-21 Raider, potentially through the 2050s.
+Flight-testing of the B-52's next-generation LRSO cruise missile is on-schedule and within budget, though IOC for the upgraded B-52J has slipped three years to 2033 due to the cost and complexity of integrating new engines and radar.

-Contractors: Boeing (airframe/CONECT); Rolls-Royce (CERP)/Collins

-Aerospace (nacelles); Raytheon (RMP).
+Contractors: Boeing (airframe/CONECT); Rolls-Royce (CERP)/Collins Aerospace (nacelles); Raytheon (RMP).
 First Flight: July 20, 1960 (B-52H).
 Delivered: May 9, 1961-Oct.
 26, 1962 (B-52H).
 IOC: May 1961 (B-52H).
 Production: 102 (B-52H).
+Inventory: 76.